 The easiest way of doing this is by allocating time for regular and meaningful discussions about what it means to work at your company and how that shapes every decision you make.

-This reminds people of why they are working together, which can help strengthen culture or motivate someone who just joined up with you.
+This reminds people of why they are working together, which can help strengthen culture or motivate your new remote employees who just joined up with you.

 Organize ‘water cooler’ meetups